Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-UsingGitAndCommandline-Linux64.md

 ## Setting up and starting Cuis using Git and the command line

-Instructions for setting up Cuis using Git, for Linux Bash, MacOSX command line, or Git Bash on Windows.
+These are instructions for setting up Cuis in the 64 bits flavor, on Linux using Git Bash.
 This method has the advantage to set you up to easily contribute code back to Cuis packages, using Git pull requests.
 If you are on Windows or Mac, and prefer not using the command line, you might follow [Getting started using Mac Finder or Windows Explorer](GettingStarted-UsingGUI.md).

 If you want to contribute back to the community, you might subscribe to the Cuis mail list at http://cuis-smalltalk.org/mailman/listinfo/cuis-dev_cuis-smalltalk.org , and email your code there.